-- Research for credit.
-There are fewer opportunities currently than when the university is meeting in person, since it is not possible to do hands-on training while maintaining social distance.
-However, remote research opportunities still exist.
-The process to find projects is the same as before – individually contacting a professor to set up a proposed plan of activities.
-Examples of remote projects include data analysis, design of new equipment and experiments, analysis software development, pursuing and summarizing literature searches, and revamping a group’s website.
-Students can also work with faculty on pedagogical projects, for example developing new online modules for courses.
+During the Covid-19 pandemic there are fewer opportunities than normal for hands-on research, since it is not possible to train new personnel while maintaining safe social distancing in many labs.
+Nevertheless, remote research opportunities still exist.
+Examples of remote projects include data analysis, design of new equipment and experiments, development of analysis software, and pursuing and summarizing literature searches.
+Students can also work with faculty on pedagogical projects such as developing new online modules for courses.
 Additionally, faculty can supervise an independent project you propose (e.g., building something in your garage).

-- Team Project Participation.
-Participation in various engineering teams such as robotics, human powered submarine, Formula, SpaceX, etc. can count for your capstone requirement.
-It requires documentation and assignable credits as described here.
+- Participation in various engineering teams such as robotics, human powered submarine, Formula, SpaceX, etc. can count for your capstone requirement.
+This requires documentation and assignable credits as described below.

-- Off-site Internship.
-Participation as an intern or employee in a technical job can also be used for your capstone requirement.
-If the job does not involve physics explicitly, it must be combined with 1-2 credits of a physics capstone option to complete the capstone requirement.
-It requires documentation and assignable credits as described here.
-If you need CPT approval, contact Prof. Olmstead well in advance of your start date.
+- Participation as an intern or employee in a technical job can also be used for your capstone requirement.
+If the job does not involve physics explicitly, it must be combined with 1-2 credits of a different physics capstone option to complete the capstone requirement.
+It requires documentation and assignable credits as described below.
+If you need Curricular Practical Training (CPT) approval, contact the Undergraduate Faculty Advisor (UFA) (firstname.lastname@example.org) well in advance of your start date.

-- Physics Pedagogy and Undergraduate Learning Assistant course (PHYS 401-402-403).
-These new 3-credit classes are connected with the 121-122-123 series and train undergraduates to be a learning assistant in introductory laboratories and tutorials while also teaching general strategies for physics pedagogy and classroom management.
-Applications are generally open about one month before the start of the quarter.
-In future quarters, these courses will be a required prerequisite for undergraduates to be hired as teaching assistants.
+- The 3-credit Phys 401/402/403 classes connect with the Phys 121/122/123 introductory physics series and train undergraduates to be learning assistants in introductory laboratories and tutorials while also teaching general strategies for physics pedagogy and classroom management.
+Applications for Phys 401/402/403 open about one month before the start of the quarter.
+Completion of the approprite Phys 401/402/403 course is a prerequisite to be hired as an undergraduate teaching assistant.

-- Senior Seminar (PHYS 494-495-496).
-These 1-credit seminars engage students in the current literature and topics of interest in physics by having them create a presentation and learn from hearing the presentations of others.
+- These 1-credit seminars engage students in current literature and topics of interest in physics by having them create and deliver a presentation, and learn from the presentations of others.

 It is necessary to have actual credits to associate with the capstone requirement on DARS.
 This can be either a 299/499 course in another department or an extra course meeting the physics advanced elective requirements.
-The department will be applying this year to create a course number for off-site internships; until this is approved, contact Prof. Olmstead about other options.
+The department will be applying this year to create a course number for off-site internships; until this is approved, contact the UFA about other options.